 If you’re driving from Kona to Hawaii Volcanoes National Park, I suggest downloading the Shaka Guide.
 It does a great job of giving you a narrated tour of what you’re passing on your drive.
 Plus, you might want to get out of the car at some of the attractions or scenic lookouts.

-I also appreciate that it mentions when you might want to grab food or gas because it will be a while for your next opportunity.
+I also appreciate that it mentions when you might want to grab food or gas because it will be a while before your next opportunity.

 2. It’s a whole other climate up there